Asymmetric rotations and dimerization driven by normal to modulated phase transition in 4-biphenylcarboxy coupled L-phenylalaninate: Abstract

 \section{Abstract}

 Amongst the derivatives of 4-biphenylcarboxylic acid and amino acid esters, the crystal structure of 4-biphenylcarboxy-(L)-phenylalaninate is unusual owing to its monoclinic symmetry within a pseudo-orthorhombic lattice.
 The distortion is described by disparate rotational property around the chiral centers ($\varphi_{\mathrm{chiral}}$ $\simeq$ -129 degrees and 58 degrees) of the two molecules in the asymmetric unit.
 Each of these molecules comprise of planar biphenyl moieties ($\varphi_{\mathrm{biphenyl}}$ = 0 degrees).
 Using temperature dependent single crystal X-ray diffraction experiments we show that the compound undergoes a phase transition below $T$ $\sim$ 124 K that is characterized by a commensurate modulation wave vector, $\mathbf{q}$ = $\delta(101)$, $\delta$ = $\frac{1}{2}$.
 The (3+1) dimensional modulated structure at $T$ = 100 K suggests that the phase transition drives the biphenyl moieties towards non coplanar conformations with significant variation of internal torsion ($\varphi^{\mathrm{max}}_{\mathrm{biphenyl}}$ $\leq$ $20$ degrees).
 These intramolecular rotations lead to dimerization of the molecular stacks that are described predominantly by intermolecular tilts and small variations in intermolecular distances.
-Atypical of modulated structures and superstructures of biphenyl and other polyphenyls, $\varphi_{\mathrm{biphenyl}}$ of one independent molecule is two to four times larger than the other.
-We suggest that while the rotations arise from intramolecular steric factors, competing intermolecular H--C${\cdot}{\cdot}{\cdot}$C--H contacts and weak C--H${\cdot}{\cdot}{\cdot}$O hydrogen bonds govern the distinctively unequal torsional property of the molecules.
+Atypical of modulated structures and superstructures of biphenyl and other polyphenyls, the rotations of individual molecules are asymmetric ($\Delta$$\varphi_{\mathrm{biphenyl}}$ $\approx$ 5 degrees) while $\varphi_{\mathrm{biphenyl}}$ of one independent molecule is two to four times larger than the other.
+Crystal-chemical analysis and phase relations in superspace suggest multiple competing factors involving intramolecular steric factors, intermolecular H--C${\cdot}{\cdot}{\cdot}$C--H contacts and weak C--H${\cdot}{\cdot}{\cdot}$O hydrogen bonds that govern the distinctively unequal torsional property of the molecules.